x34-dzt/dotfiles/readme.md

 ## 🔸 Why NixOS?

 I use **NixOS** 'cause I like things that don’t break randomly.
-It's fully declarative, super neat, and once you get it—kinda addictive.
+It's fully declarative, super neat, and once you get it—kinda addictive. ( nah don't listen to ai, I just wanted that cool flake logo, and nixos was my first ever linux distro too idk man nix looks cool to me and it is cool )

 > If you're curious why it's cool, watch [Vimjoyer’s NixOS video](https://www.youtube.com/@vimjoyer).